vat-projects/theclicksly/src/md/policies/privacy-policy.md

 1. You may request that we stop using your business information, including halting its sharing with third parties or removing it entirely (subject to any legal obligations that may require us to retain it).
 2. Unless you direct us otherwise, we retain your information for as long as necessary to provide services, meet legal requirements, resolve disputes, and enforce agreements.
 3. We also reserve the right to update or remove incomplete or inaccurate information at our discretion.
-4. If you wish to raise a concern regarding how we handle your information, please contact us at EMAIL.
+4. If you wish to raise a concern regarding how we handle your information, please contact us at info@theclicksly.com.
 5. If you are dissatisfied with our response or believe we are processing your information in violation of applicable laws, you can file a complaint with the relevant data protection authority.

 </div>